Best trails in Hawai'i Volcanoes National Park

 - Forest trails in Hawai'i Volcanoes National Park

-- Historic site trails in Hawai'i Volcanoes National Park
+- Trails with historic sites in Hawai'i Volcanoes National Park

 - Long trails in Hawai'i Volcanoes National Park